Student Council's Discretion: Hekiyou Academy student council

-Kurimu is a senior in Hekiyou Academy and is the president of the student council.
+A senior in Hekiyou Academy and is the president of the student council.
 She has an extreme sweet tooth, and has a pink/reddish hair.
 Her nickname is Aka-chan (アカちゃん), which was given to her by Chizuru; She added an extra character to her first name, and changed it to Kurimuzon (クリムゾン) and translated to Japanese becomes Aka (赤).
 Her nickname can also mean Aka-chan (赤ちゃん).
 This is often used as a joke against her in the series, poking fun of her childish size and looks, despite being a senior.
 However, acting childish around Chizuru does not seem to bother her.
 She is well-liked by most of the other students.
 Most of the episodes start out with Kurimu making a statement in front of a whiteboard.
 She is the cause of most of Ken's labor and why he became an eroge maniac.

 Kurimu and Ken met in the spring (桜野 = field of cherry blossoms) when she was Vice President at the time, Ken decided to help her carry boxes.
 He asked for her help in becoming a better person, and Kurimu suggested playing a dating sim game as she said that the main character's job is to make everyone happy.
 Their meeting gave him a goal in mind and taught him to look towards the future.
 Like the season she represents, she's often the first to suggest something and is always looking towards the bigger picture in mind.
 She has a very large ego calling herself the best student council in the world, and that she is destined to be a god.
 She is very childish, but has an arrogant self-image, thinking she has F-size breasts and is 170 cm tall and her clothes make her look small.
 She is also not very mature for her age.
 The anime suggests that she has feelings for Ken.
 Currently, Sugisaki and Kurimu are dating in the present story.